To begin investing on Stash, you must be approved from an account verification perspective and open a brokerage account.

 While such registration does not imply a certain level of skill, it does require us to follow federal regulations that protect you, the investor.
 By law, we must provide investment advice that is in the best interest of our client.

-Stash is on a mission to empower regular Americans to build wealth.
+Stash is on a mission to empower everyday Americans to build wealth.
 We believe every financial decision can be an investment in your future—that’s why our tools and products are designed to help people achieve greater financial freedom.

 Unlike a lot of other financial companies, we’re here to help build healthy financial habits, hit money goals, and remove long-standing barriers to building wealth.

-By giving Stashers access to simple, affordable investing and unlimited financial education, we remove what we consider to be the two biggest barriers stopping regular Americans from building wealth: inaccessibility and lack of financial literacy.
+By giving Stashers access to simple, affordable investing and unlimited financial education, we remove what we consider to be the two biggest barriers stopping everyday Americans from building wealth: inaccessibility and lack of financial literacy.

 In their place, we’ve created a clear path to better financial futures for all Americans.